 I was a Star Wars kid growing up.
-Its a silly thing to mention, but may people don’t know that Star Wars have done a lot for the film and graphics community.
-Like here’s a fun fact!
+It’s a silly thing to mention, but many people don’t know that Star Wars has done a lot for the film and graphics community.
+Like, here’s a fun fact!

 What Exactly is Design Thinking?

-Now I bet you thinking.
+Now I bet you’re thinking.
 What exactly is Design Thinking?
 Well, the concept is defined as:

-an iterative process in which you seek to understand your users, challenge assumptions, redefine problems and create innovative solutions which you can prototype and test.
+An iterative process in which you seek to understand your users, challenge assumptions, redefine problems, and create innovative solutions that you can prototype and test.

 A Study on Design Thinking in Other Fields